GeorgAnatoly/fullstacktest/README.md

 user experiences; user and admin.

 ### Built Using:
-  * Spring/Thymeleaf/JPA back end
+  * Spring based server application
-  * React/Three.js front end
+  * React based client pwa

 ### Deployment
-Strategy is to package the production ready react app in a Thymeleaf frontend handler, package that as a containerized jar and deploy as a pod on a gcp kubernetes cluster.
+Strategy is to package the production ready react app and a simple frontend controller as a containerized jar and deploy as a pod on a gcp kubernetes cluster.